datia/fiware/consumer_server/readme.md

 # FIWARE Consumer

-To test the subscription feature of ORION it is necessary to settle a server acessed using HTTP.
+To test the subscription feature of ORION, it is necessary to settle a server acessed using HTTP.

 ## Instalation

-Please refer to the Node.js installation [instructions]( https://nodejs.org/en/download/package-manager/).
-If dependencies are missing, use `npm install`.
+Please refer to the Node.js installation [instructions]( https://nodejs.org/en/download/package-manager/) for your OS.
+If dependencies are missing, use `npm install` to fetch them.

 Once you have Node.js installed ( including all necessary dependencies) you can run the server using `node consumer.js`.
 The server will be listening on port **8081**.
 Just check if everything is OK putting the following URL on the browser 'http://localhost:8081/version'.
 You should see the text "FIWARE Consumers demo".
 Once the application is verified to run, you can build a docker image using